marned91/ReUze-SP2/README.md

 <img width="1283" alt="Skjermbilde 2025-03-01 kl  15 52 19" src="https://github.com/user-attachments/assets/36ce6873-6543-49c0-8697-140d19bfc474" />

 # Purpose
-The purpose of this project is to create a responsive and dynamic auction platform where users can buy and sell items through a bidding system.
+The purpose of this project is to create a responsive, user-friendly and dynamic auction platform where users can buy and sell items through a bidding system.
+The theme is reuse and second-hand items, making it easier to find affordable, sustainable products.
 This web application interacts with an existing API, allowing users to list items, place bids, and manage their profiles.
 It was developed as part of Noroff's Frontend Development course (FED2).

 # Description
 ReUze is a front-end auction website designed to let users participate in auctions by listing items and placing bids.
 All users have access to browsing listings and view them in full.
+The goal is to provide a space for users to list, bid on, and purchase items while promoting sustainability and responsible consumption.
 Built using HTML, CSS, and JavaScript, the project integrates with an external API to handle user authentication, item listings, and bidding functionalities.

 ### Key features include:
 - View and Browse Listings: All users can browse and view listings